chiragtyagi2003/chiragtyagi2003/README.md

 # Hi there! 👋

 I'm Chirag, a passionate and curious individual always seeking new things and technologies.
-I'm a 20-year-old software developer proficient in C++, Python, and familiar with HTML and CSS.
+I'm a 20-year-old software developer proficient in C++, Python, Golang and familiar with HTML and CSS.
 I specialize in Flutter and Python development, and I'm currently exploring the fascinating field of AI and deep learning.

 ## 🔭 What I'm currently working on